auth0/lock/README.md

 lock.logout({ref: window.location.href});
 ```

-### UI Customization
+### Customization

-The appearance of the widget can be customized with an `options` object which has one or more of the following properties.
+The appearance of the widget and the mechanics of authentication can be customized with an `options` object which has one or more of the following properties.
 Each method that opens the dialog can take an `options` object as its first argument.

+#### UI options

 - **autoclose {Boolean}**: Determines whether or not the Lock will be closed automatically after a successful sign in.
 If the Lock is not `closable` it won't be closed even if this option is set to `true`.
 Defaults to `false`.
-- **authParams {Object}**: Specifies extra parameters that will be sent when starting a login.
-Defaults to `{}`.
 - **container {String}**: The `id` of the html element where the Lock will be rendered.
 This makes the Lock appear inline instead of in a modal window.
 - **dict {Object}**: Allows to customize every piece of text displayed in the Lock.
 Defaults to `{}`.
 See below [Dict Specification](#dict-specification) for the details.
 - **icon {String}**: Url for an image that will be placed in the Lock's header.
 Defaults to Auth0's logo.